 If legal gets involved, things get fixed much faster.

 We must understand two things about mistakes, they happen, and they are avoidable.
 Mistakes provide us with excellent opportunities for growth and should be treated as such.

-Mistakes that result in incidents, down time for users, or other business impact aren’t typically the goal of an operation.
+Mistakes that result in incidents, downtime for users, or other business impact aren’t typically the goal of an operation.
 From time to time, they do happen though.
-No matter the scale, this is the time to do a full debrief with the Red Team, discuss what went wrong, what could have done better, what shortcuts were taken and how processes, procedures and technology can prevent the mistake from happening again.
-From there, a writeup including lessons learned should be shared with all impacted teams.
+No matter the scale, this is the time to do a full debrief with the Red Team, discuss what went wrong, what could have been done better, what shortcuts were taken, and how processes, procedures, and technology can prevent the mistake from happening again.
+From there, a write-up including lessons learned should be shared with all impacted teams.

 Never pass the blame.
 Be internally focused.